MangDL/MangDL/docs/README.md

     - pip (Package Installer for Python)
         <details>
-        <summary>To check that you have Chocolatey installed, in your preffered terminal, run the following command:</summary>
+        <summary>To check that you have pip installed, in your preferred terminal, run the following command:</summary>

         ```bash
         pip3 --version